Bertini theorems revisited: Bertini for other properties over infinite fields

 We shall say that a scheme $X$ is locally embeddable in a regular scheme if every point of $X$ has an affine neighborhood which is a closed subscheme of a Noetherian regular scheme (see \cite[Proposition~5.11.1]{EGA-IV}).

-The key lemma for proving the Bertini theorem for $(R_a + S_b)$-schemes over any field is the following result of independent interest.
+The key lemma for proving the Bertini theorems for $(R_a + S_b)$-schemes over any field is the following result of independent interest.

 \begin{lem} Let $X$ be a Noetherian separated scheme of pure dimension $d \ge 0$.
-Assume that $X$ is catenary and locally embeddable in a regular scheme.
-Assume that $X$ is an $S_r$-scheme for some integer $r \ge 0$.
-Let
+Assume that $X$ is locally embeddable in a regular scheme.
+Assume also that $X$ is an $S_r$-scheme for some integer $r \ge 0$.
+Then $\Sigma^r_{X}$ is a finite set. \end{lem} \begin{proof} For any integer $0 \le m \le d$, let